Weobley: Parliamentary borough

 William Crowther, a native who made his fortune as a haberdasher in London, left a legacy to found a Free Grammar School for local boys in 1653.
 A timber-framed edifice was provided on the west side of Hereford Street (now Hereford Road), and the school was opened in 1655.
 The building survives as the “Old Grammar School”.
 In the early 18th century a charity school for girls also existed.

 John Birch, a soldier and politician who fought for the Parliamentarian cause in the First English Civil War, sat in the House of Commons at various times from 1646.
 He purchased the Garnstone estate and became the Lord of the Manor, having himself elected as a Member of Parliament in 1679.
 He remained as such until his death in 1691, and has an impressive monument in the parish church.
 His nephew, also called John Birch, then became Lord of the Manor and was also a borough MP when he died in 1735.

 There are several surviving 17th century town buildings, evidence of prosperity.
 Also, the burgage tenements were being broken up, and many of their smallholdings were being hived off and consolidated as farm fields.
 This occurred on the castle site.

 The confusion, venality and corruption occurring at elections (votes were being sold for £10-15 each; £2275-3300 in 2021 values) drew the attention of Parliament, and in 1736 it was resolved to restrict the franchise to occupiers (owners, or tenants having been resident for 40 days previously) of so-called “vote houses”.
 The annual rental value of such a property had to be £1 or over, and the occupier had to pay scot and lot which, in practice, meant the parish poor rate since there was no borough corporation.
 However, after this the Lord of the Manor, Thomas Thynne, Viscount Weymouth (later first Marquess of Bath) instructed the constables not to register for the poor rate any resident who would not promise to vote for his candidates.
 This was disfranchisement, and the aggrieved voters took their case to the King's Bench.
 They lost, and thus Weobley became a pocket borough under the control of the Thynne family.
-To make sure of matters, Weymouth bought the vote houses that he didn't already own.
+To make sure of matters, Weymouth bought the vote houses that he did not already own.

 In 1830, a House of Commons report gave the number of vote houses in 1821 as 93, but with only 81 occupiers.
 Allegedly the Marquess had been keeping vote houses empty until forty days before an election, when he would have temporary tenants installed who would vote obediently.